professorp/oh-scrap/README.md

 If you have any problems, send me a message, I will happily take down the code you're conflicted with(make a "remove" commit).

 Thank you for reading this.

+And for your information: Using this repo you can learn more about web scraping and how to grab important stuff from the server